QuJX/QuJX.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD Student in AIRS Lab from Stony Brook University, advised by Prof. <a href= "https://jacoblau0513.github.io/">Yi Liu</a>.
+I am currently a CS PhD Student in AIRS Lab from Stony Brook University, advised by Prof. <a href= "https://jacoblau0513.github.io/">Yi Liu</a>.

 My research interests include multimodal/graph learning, generative models, and geometric learning.